-The On: Magazine Guide To Modern Table Manners
+A Guide to Modern Table Manners

 Last week I was having dinner with a friend I hadn’t seen for ages.
 He’s the kind of person for whom the word ‘foodie’ was invented – always knows the hot new restaurant to go to; shops at the farmer’s market; gets his organic box scheme fruit and veg delivered and if, God forbid, he had to use a supermarket, it would have to be Waitrose – Tesco just wouldn’t cut it, darling.

 Anyway, our starters had just arrived and I picked up my fork ready to dig into my Risotto of white onion, espresso and Parmesan air (extra brownies if you know where we were).

 ‘Hang on, don’t start, wait, I’ve just got to get this’ he said, pulling out his mobile and twisting my plate around to get the best angle.
 Then he took a picture of my food and spent the next few minutes posting it to his Facebook and Twitter page.

 The sad thing is, this isn’t the first time this has happened to me.
 I’ve been around tables where every person has been held off digging in so some Twitterer can beam his meal to the hungry hoards out there that are, apparently, insatiable for pics of menu items!

 So it got me thinking – we used to care so much about manners and etiquette, but in today’s share-all culture, simple table manners seem to have gone out the window.
 I think it’s time to readdress the balance – so I present a simple cut out and keep guide to the lost art of acting vaguely human and considerate in a restaurant.